arturo-source/learn-go-concurrency/README.md

 ### How to set timeouts?

 This is clearly explained in <https://gobyexample.com/timeouts>.
-You can use `time` from the Go standard packages, which provide some useful functions like `After` or `Tick`.
+You can use [time package](https://pkg.go.dev/time) from the Go standard packages, which provide some useful functions like `After` or `Tick`.
 You can combine this functions with `select` to get what you want.

+Also, some librarires, like the http standard library, allows you to set timeouts directly when creating the http client, or server.

+But the standard way to set timeouts for complex programs isn't the the `time` package, you should use the [context package](https://pkg.go.dev/context).

 ## Synchronization